 When tourists ask for authentic Slovenian wine, the first name that comes to mind is Teran.
 Teran is a very iron-rich Slovenian red wine made from the Refošk grape grown in the Kras region.
 The name Teran is geographically protected, so only wine from the Kras region can be called Teran.

 Why Teran?
 The name comes from the Italian terra rosso – red earth.
 Kras’s unique red soil is a combination of Cretaceous limestone with carbonate and flysch rocks.
 The Kras region is located on the Slovenian karst plateau, fenced off from the Adriatic coast by a thin strip of Italian soil.
 The climate here is warm, dry, with strong sea winds Bora (“Burja” in Slovene).

 Besides Teran, wines of Kras are also made from Merlot, Cabernet Sauvignon, Malvasia and Vitovska Grgania (one more authentic Kras wine) varieties.

-It is worth mentioning separately that this region has the largest concentration of the rock-stars of Slovenian winemaking.
-Edi Simčič, Marjan Simčič, Kabaj, Jakončič, Kristančič, Ščurek and many other famous winemakers who made Slovenian wines popular all over the world, work here.
+It is worth mentioning separately that this region has the largest concentration of the rock stars of Slovenian winemaking.
+Edi Simčič, Marjan Simčič, Kabaj, Jakončič, Kristančič, Ščurek, and many-many other famous winemakers who made Slovenian wines popular all over the world, work here.